AmitShomrat/SeeWhatYouHear/README.md

 See how I create this template step by step in this video:

 [![Audio plugin template tutorial video](http://img.youtube.com/vi/Uq7Hwt18s3s/0.jpg)](https://www.youtube.com/watch?v=Uq7Hwt18s3s "Audio plugin template tutorial video")

+<<MY README>>
+1. Few targets we have to learn how to switch between these.
+2. Audio Parameter class float types use with sliders and adjustable over a wide range.
+3.